 The oldest Synagogue in Los Angeles, this iteration of a community founded in 1865 was dedicated in 1928 in the 'Miracle Mile' section of Wilshire Boulevard.

 Selective removal of the cast stone components of the south-facing Rose Window were achieved using specialty crane and removal techniques.

-The interior spaces of the synagogue were decorated with numerous painted surfaces create by Hollywood set decorators of the 1920's, drafted by their employers, the producers of the entertainment industry of that period.
+The interior spaces of the synagogue were decorated with numerous painted surfaces created by Hollywood set decorators of the 1920s, drafted by their employers, the producers of the entertainment industry of that period.
 Great care was taken in protecting and later restoring these decorative surfaces.

 Crating of each original cast stone element was carefully planned and executed to impart the maximum protection for each component of the Window.

 Storage of the selectively salvaged components was carried out in a manner to guarantee later successful use of the cast stone elements.